anticrisis/vs-temp-ref-method-invoke/README.md

 ## To reproduce

+### Update

+Code generation in Visual Studio Version 16.3.0 Preview 1.0 has changed, and the problem no longer occurs.
+The problem still does occur in Version 16.2.0.

 ### Set up dependencies

 This uses a bootstrap and `vcpkg` setup that I made.
 It runs `git submodule update` and then